VolumetricPixels/VolumetricBans/README.md

-VoxelBans
+VolumetricBans
 =========

-VoxelBans - Global Banning System For SpoutEngine
+VolumetricBans - Global Banning System For SpoutEngine

 Brought to you by VolumetricPixels